sinhast/Alystia/README.md

 "use strict";

 module.exports = {
-  token: "Your Token here",
+  TOKEN: "Your Token here",

-  prefix: "The Prefix you want for the bot"
+  PREFIX: "The Prefix you want for the bot"
 };
 ```